How is Eligibility Determined?

 Benefits of Direct Loans

-Direct Loans are federally guaranteed and are tied to regulatory protections.
-They offer deferment and forbearance options if a borrower has difficulty repaying, they offer various repayment plans that make monthly payments manageable, even when salaries are lower during residency, and in the event of death or disability, federal loans can be forgiven.
+Direct Loans are federally guaranteed loans and are tied to regulatory protections.
+They offer deferment and forbearance options if a borrower has difficulty repaying, plus various repayment plans that make monthly payments manageable - even when salaries are lower during residency.
+In the event of death or disability, federal loans can be forgiven.

-Direct Loans can be consolidated into a Direct Consolidation Loan after graduation.
-This may help simplify repayment by combining all federal loans into one new loan, with a fixed interest weight, based on the weighted average of all loans consolidated.
-A Direct Consolidation Loan may extend the repayment term or possibly lower the monthly payment amount; however, keep in mind that the longer it takes to repay a loan, the more it will cost overall, and consolidation isn’t always necessary.
+Direct Loans can be consolidated into a Direct Consolidation Loan after graduation, if desired.
+Sometimes, this can simplify repayment by combining all federal loans into one new loan, with a fixed interest rate, based on the weighted average of all loans consolidated.
+A Direct Consolidation Loan may extend the repayment term or possibly lower the monthly payment amount; however, the longer it takes to repay a loan, the more it will cost overall.

 Direct Loans are eligible for forgiveness through Income-Driven Repayment (IDR) plans, and they also qualify as eligible loans for the federal Public Service Loan Forgiveness (PSLF) program.